amdonatusprince/payce/README.md

 # Payce

-**Payce** is the first entirely on-chain, autonomous, and decentralized payment infrastructure for businesses and merchants, powered by the Request Network.
+**Payce** is the first entirely on-chain autonomous payment infrastructure for businesses and merchants.

 ## Useful Resources
 Demo Video: https://youtu.be/IT4WqHqvcc4